strapy-project/strapy/doc/source/introduction.rst

 however `strapy` is generally applicable to modelling the propagation of monochromatic light through networks of planar optical components.

+As per the terms of the MIT licence, this software is provided "as is", without warranty of any kind.
+Please see the `licence file <https://github.com/strapy-project/strapy/blob/master/LICENSE>`_ for full details.

 [1] A. Bridges, A. Yacoot, T. Kissinger, R. P. Tatam, “Polarisation-sensitive transfer matrix modelling for displacement measuring interferometry”, awaiting publication.

 Citing strapy